Aunt Sal

-Aunt Sal is a recurring fictional character in the BBC soap opera EastEnders, played by Anna Karen Introduced in 1996, she appeared sporadically from 21 March 1996 until 29 December 1997, then from 28 September 2001 until 17 September 2004, 19 July 2007 until 4 April 2011 and 22 November 2013 to 20 January 2017.
+Aunt Sal (also known as Sal Martin) is a recurring fictional character in the BBC soap opera EastEnders, played by Anna Karen.
+Introduced in 1996, she appeared sporadically from 21 March 1996 until 29 December 1997, then from 28 September 2001 until 17 September 2004, 19 July 2007 until 4 April 2011 and 22 November 2013 to 20 January 2017.
 She appears for just a few episodes at a time and has been collectively featured in 58 episodes of the show.

 The character has, on occasion, been credited as Sal Martin, which has been referenced at different times as both her maiden and married surname.
 In November 2023, it was reported that the character would be killed-off, off-screen, following Karen's death in February 2022.
 Aunt Sal died off-screen on 10 January 2024, and an episode featuring the character's funeral was broadcast on 15 January 2024.
 David Sterne made a guest appearance as Aunt Sal's bereaved husband, Harold Martin.